Thelukepet/course/assignments/A4-commoncrawl.md

 _You can view the notebook almost correctly with the IPython [notebook viewer](http://nbviewer.jupyter.org/url/rubigdata.github.io/course/assignments/BigData-WARC-for-Spark.snb)_

+_Note: The [required jars](http://rubigdata.github.io/course/assignments/rubigdata/jars/) all in one place..._

 #### Other references

 Refer to the [use case slides](https://blackboard.ru.nl/bbcswebdav/xid-6973793_4),